drupalprojects/features_extra/README.txt

 INTRODUCTION
 ------------

-The Features extra module provides additional exportables (via Features) of several site-building components.
+The Features extra provides additional exportables (via Features) of several site-building components.
 Blocks, date formats, nodequeues, and profile fields are now available in features.

-* For a full description of the module visit https://www.drupal.org/project/features_extra
+* For a full description of the project visit https://www.drupal.org/project/features_extra

 * To submit bug reports and feature suggestions, or to track changes visit